|Years in operation||2015 –|

 To suit local conditions, Gardens By The Bay had collaborated with ST Engineering to augment the EasyMile vehicles with additional technologies that would enable these vehicles to navigate smoothly within the mixed-traffic environments of GBTB, under tropical weather conditions such as rain.

 The Auto Rider was officially launched on 22 June 2016 for public rides in Gardens by the Bay.
 Each vehicle had a capacity of 10 passengers, with 6 seating, and either 4 standing passengers or 1 passenger-in-wheelchair.
+The trial ceased in 2017/2018.

 Autonomous Bus Trial in NUS: